-Christopher Selman is a litigator, representing clients in a variety of industries, such as construction, government contracting, energy, real estate, and healthcare.
-Christopher is a member of the firm’s General Litigation, Energy, Government Contracts, and Construction and Procurement practice groups.
+Christopher Selman is a litigator, representing clients in a variety of industries, such as construction, government contracting, energy, and real estate.

 He also has experience advising and managing large commercial project disputes, particularly in the power-generation industry.
 Christopher has represented several international power plant owners in a variety of claims, including claims related to the construction of the facility, contract interpretations, maintenance disputes and power outages.

 Christopher devotes a portion of his practice to contract review, drafting and negotiation; contract and claims administration; and lien and bond law issues.